-The 5 by 5 Business System
+5 by 5 Business System

 Right up front let me advise you, if you are one of the many who don’t do much religion: don’t be thrown off by the subtitle of Christian principles.
 You can translate that to any value set you like, because the point is that the business has to do more than just make money to satisfy your actual desires, whether they are philanthropic, social or lifestyle.
 So the method opens up by asking you to confirm to yourself what those ultimate goals are.
-Without those, the money isn’t enough to get you up every morning, year in and year out, to tend to your creation in the way it need to survive and thrive.
+Without those, the money isn’t enough to get you up every morning, year in and year out, to tend to your creation in the way it needs to survive and thrive.

 In addition, the whole 5×5 method depends on backward planning (the author calls it “reverse engineering”) from that vision to ensure that all the company’s activities and people are aligned towards objectives that achieve those value-based goals.
-The method is called 5×5 because it has 5 basic components (vision, sales, products, team, and operations)and each component has 5 key activities of increasing complexity and impact.
+The method is called 5×5 because it has 5 basic components (vision, sales, products, team, and operations), and each component has 5 key activities of increasing complexity and impact.
 These work backward from the vision: first you need operations that deliver effectively, then a team that can operate that way, then products that meet customer needs now and into the future, and last (but by no means least) an effective way of selling those products to customers.

 For small businesses, this may be a dramatic shift from the advice given by many internet gurus who advocate selling first and then “faking it until you make it”, i.e., kluging together a barely acceptable product to generate the funds to continue refining the offerings.
 But it is not an advocation of the paralysis by analysis (or complete chaos) that always follows when attempting to introduce highly-complex changes.
 Instead, the method calls for having the end goal in mind but taking one next step at a time towards to those goals.